RedhawkSDR/assets/sdr/components/FileWriter/README.md

 `swap_bytes` properties to alter this behavior as desired.
 The byte order of the host is provided by the `host_byte_order` property.

-The data format tag (i.e. %DT%) is based on the BulkIO input port and the byte order of the data being written.
+The data format tag (%DT%) is based on the BulkIO input port and the byte order of the data being written.
 The byte order is determined using the `input_bulkio_byte_order` and `swap_bytes` properties.